Julie Newmar: Personal life

-After a broken engagement to novelist Louis L'Amour and romances with comedian Mort Sahl and actor Ken Scott, Newmar married J. Holt Smith, a lawyer, on August 5, 1977, and moved with him to Fort Worth, Texas, where she lived until their divorce in 1984.< They had a son in 1981.
+After a broken engagement to novelist Louis L'Amour and romances with comedian Mort Sahl and actor Ken Scott, Newmar married J. Holt Smith, a lawyer, on August 5, 1977, and moved with him to Fort Worth, Texas, where she lived until their divorce in 1984.

+Newmar's only child, her son John, was born in 1981 with Down Syndrome.
+At age three, he contracted meningitis which left him deaf.
+Doctors suggested sending John to live in a care home, but she never considered it.
+She took sign language classes at night school so that she could teach her son to communicate and raised him as a single parent after her divorce.

 Newmar has Charcot–Marie–Tooth disease, an inherited neurological condition that affects one in 2,500 Americans.

 A legal battle with her neighbor, actor Jim Belushi, ended amicably with an invitation to guest-star in his sitcom According to Jim in an episode ("The Grumpy Guy") that poked fun at the feud.

 An avid gardener, Newmar initiated at least a temporary ban on leaf blowers with the Los Angeles City Council.
 She supported the presidential campaigns of Eugene McCarthy in 1968 and Ron Paul in 2012.

 Newmar, whose brother is gay, has been a vocal supporter of LGBT rights.
 In 2013, she was awarded a lifetime achievement award from the Gay and Lesbian Elder Housing organization in Los Angeles.

 Newmar is a classically trained pianist.

 In popular culture

 In 2012, Bluewater Comics released a four-issue comic miniseries titled The Secret Lives of Julie Newmar.

+In the 2026 video game Lego Batman: Legacy of the Dark Knight, missing posters for a grey cat called "Julie Mewmar" can be found in Gotham City.

+The popular 1995 American road comedy-drama To Wong Foo, Thanks for Everything!
+Julie Newmar about drag queens on a road trip, mentions her in the title.